 We represent some of the biggest names in sport past and present.
 We negotiate player contracts and source mutually beneficial commercial partnerships that give brands an association with these sporting legends to create new business opportunities.

-We represent and manage the careers of a diverse roster of world-class athletes and sporting legends.
-Here are a few of our roster of both past and present athletes.
+Globally, we manage the off field interests of over 1,000 world-class athletes and sporting legends.
+Here are a few of our clients:

 Former Chelsea midfielder and captain of the Nigerian Super Eagles, John Mikel Obi's illustrious career has seen him win an Africa Cup of Nations. the Champions League and two Premier League titles.